APES Chapter 2 Vocabulary House

 The number of protons in the nucleus of a particular element.

-Release of material from the nucleus.
+Spontaneous release of material from the nucleus.

-Indicate the strength of acids and bases.
+A scale that is a way to indicate the strength of acids and bases.

 Law of Conservation of Matter

-Compunds that have carbon-carbon and carbon-hydrogen bonds.
+Compounds that have carbon-carbon and carbon-hydrogen bonds.

-Molecules that do not mix with water.
+Smaller biological molecules that do not mix with water.

 The ability to do work or transfer heat.